AlibabaCloudDocs/aliyun-bns-docs/content/docs/api/solana.md

 *Solana* is a decentralized blockchain built to enable scalable, user-friendly apps for the world.

-In order for your Web3 application to interact with the Arbitrum blockchain — either by reading blockchain data or sending transactions to the network — it must connect to a Solana node.
+In order for your Web3 application to interact with the Solana — either by reading blockchain data or sending transactions to the network — it must connect to a Solana node.
 Developers interact with the blockchain using the methods provided by the API.

 The API interaction follows the [JSON-RPC](https://www.jsonrpc.org/specification) which is a stateless, lightweight remote procedure call (RPC) protocol.
 It defines several data structures and the rules around their processing.
 It is transport agnostic in that the concepts can be used within the same process, over sockets, over HTTP, or in many various message-passing environments.
 It uses JSON (RFC 4627) as data format.